ronakrm/ronakrm.github.io/_drafts/measuring-stuff/measuring-stuff.md

 A new subset can be tested, a new function could be replaced, and we can continuously compare subsequent measures against our growing null distribution.

+As science progresses in the real world, our null distribution and suggested hypotheses can become better and better.
-In this framing, failures are still extremely valuable, as they increase the confidence we have that successes are _true_ successes.
+In this framing, failures are still extremely valuable, as they increase our confidence that successes are _true_ successes.

+## Some More Concise and Concrete Research Directions

+On the slightly more theoretical side, we should be able to come up with formalisms for defining hypothesis spaces and measures that are relevant to interpretability.
+We should be able to come up with a way to describe spaces of functions and ways to practically sample from them, for typical types of interpretability hypothesis tests.
+I don't expect this to go all the way to things analogous to "minimax optimal uniformly most powerful etc." type results a la classical stats, but there is probably a cool medium between that and the current state of interpretability research.

+On the more practical side,
+there are a lot tools that probably can be adapted or easily built to help with testing these hypotheses.
+Existing mechanistic interpretability tools are probably sufficient for the actual sampling and measure computation, but there are probably 1) automated systems that can help with the permutation testing schemes and 2) some sort of distributed or centralized hypothesis sharing and aggregation platforms that can help replicating existing tests and minimizing duplicate effort.

+Minimally, it's probably valuable to at least try to instantiate something like this against an existing interpretability result, e.g., if you sampled tons of functions "around" i.e., induction heads, and found that the original hypothesis was not supported, that would be a valuable result in and of itself.

+Optimistically,
+if everything works out,
+there could be
-An ideal endpoint that I can foresee if this were to all work out is a distributed hypothesis testing setup, where individual researchers testing particular models for particular functions contribute their results to build out the "global null".
+a distributed hypothesis testing setup where individual researchers testing particular models for particular functions contribute their results to build out the "global null".
 Slowly, we would build up a picture of what parts of what models are doing what, and how well they are doing it.
-We may begin to observe and characterize typical distributions that are common in certain types of tasks, models, archiectures, etc.
-These distributions would allow us to make large-sample inferences akin to the way in which null distributions are used in classical science hypothesis testing.
+Each "hypothesis" is connected to specific models, functions, samples, networks, and measures, and different slicing can result in different types of tests.

+Say one organization tests a large number of different subgraphs, trying to identify which are important for induction.
+Say another organization tests a large number of different functions, trying to identify which function a particular subgraph is performing.
+The current model with its current subgraph and function represent the intersection of these two hypothesis spaces, and the results of these tests can be used to inform future tests in either space!
+Slowly, cooperation would build up a picture of what parts of what models are doing what, and how well they are doing it.
+None of the samples would be wasted, and as parts of "potential null distributions for future testing" get filled in from "more immediate need testing", there's a natural growth of the "global null distribution" that fully represents the space of possible hypotheses.

+Yes, the space is impossible to enumerate, and we'll never be able to test all possible hypotheses.
+But this is true of the real world too, and look how far we've come!
+_Something_ is better than nothing, and I think this is a __pretty good something__.

+### Other Cool Things

+#### Fun With Measures

+The cool thing about this
+is we don't have to just use loss, or mean squared error, or any other typical measure.
+For networks the "acyclic directed graph" part is important structure, and we can use measures that respect that structure.
+We can even bring in probabilistic and causal measures.

+These measures can become quite complex.
+Going back a bit, an interpretation of the statement "important for" can be seen as "dependent on", suggesting either direct causality or a less strong _conditional dependence._
+Practical measures that
+extend correlation metrics
+exist for independence
+and conditional independence,
+and these can be used to
+decide if a particular part of a model is necessary for another's function.

+#### Ignore Statistical Rigor
+Ignore statistical rigor, and we can just get a better idea of different directions to explore:
+Our search for hypotheses can be informed, building on methods for things like [Automated Circuit Discovery](https://arxiv.org/abs/2304.14997).
+If our goal is to just figure out "what is this thing", we can inform our sampling using some sort of exploration/exploitation tradeoff: randomly sample "around" the current function or subgraph, find the most interesting samples, and then sample more around those.
+(Don't throw out the samples that don't support the hypothesis: they can be used to inform future tests!)
+We're just _narrowing our search space to more likely hypotheses_.